Child Dental Benefits Schedule

 You can claim your benefit:

-- electronically at the dental surgery, if your dental provider offers this, or
+- at the dental surgery, or

-- by completing a Medicare claim form
+- by submitting a claim directly with us

 - using the Express Plus Medicare mobile app